by Charlotte Argue, posted on 10:53 AM, February 25, 2014

-Congratulations to the Municipal Region of Halton, who received a Bronze rating in January 2014, becoming the first regional municipality in Canada to be E3 Fleet rated.
+Congratulations to the Municipal Region of Halton, which received a Bronze rating in January 2014, becoming the first regional municipality in Canada to be E3 Fleet rated.

-Over the past several years, staff at Halton worked hard to incorporate best practices into Halton's fleet management.
-To minimize the negative impact of emissions from their fleet, Halton has developed policies and programs such as an Anti-Idling Policy, an Equipment Use and Procurement Policy, and Smart Commute for staff.
+Over the past several years, staff at Halton have worked hard to incorporate best practices into Halton's fleet management.
+To minimize the negative impact of emissions from its fleet, Halton has developed policies and programs such as an Anti-Idling Policy, an Equipment Use and Procurement Policy, and a Smart Commute program for staff.
 In addition, environmental practices have been incorporated into vehicle operations, maintenance, and end-of-life vehicle management.

-Greening their fleet is a goal in Halton's Corporate Sustainability action Plan, as well as The Citizen's Priorities: Halton Region's 2011-2014 Action Plan, demonstrating Halton's commitment to sustainability at all levels.
+Greening the fleet is a goal in Halton's Corporate Sustainability action Plan, as well as The Citizen's Priorities: Halton Region's 2011-2014 Action Plan, demonstrating Halton's commitment to sustainability at all levels.

 posted on 3:05 PM, June 21, 2013